Updated on August 23, 2022

-Finally, the parents may reunite with the child who has been removed from their care when specific conditions are met.
+Finally, the parents may reunite with the child who has been removed from their care.
 The parent or caregiver who abused or neglected the child will have to take specific steps to bring the child back home.

 In some cases, reunification with the child may not be possible.
 In the most extreme cases, CPS will seek to have the abuser’s parental rights terminated.

 Call a CPS Attorney Today

 If Child Protective Services launched an initial or full-on investigation into your family after a report of child abuse or neglect, it is in your best interests to contact a knowledgeable CPS attorney to protect your rights.